The Nest

 How much does an LLC in real estate cost to set up and run?

-Depending on the location, anywhere from $100 to over $1000 to set up.
+Depending on the location, setting up the LLC will cost anywhere from $100 to over $1,000.
 It will also cost about the same to pay annually to keep the LLC in NY and file the paperwork.

 In what case shall I create an LLC for rental units?